quincey001/AI_TEAM_PROJECT/README.md

 To use Backtracking Agent, follow the instruction below. make sure that you are in Backtracking folder:

+### To install the required dependencies, execute the following command:
 ```bash
 pip install -r requirements.txt
 ```